Disclosure

 How to Reduce Your VPN’s Data Usage

 1. Choose the right VPN protocol.
-Some VPN protocols use more data than others.
-For example, OpenVPN and IKEv2/IPSec use more data than WireGuard.
+Some protocols use more data than others.
+For example, OpenVPN and IKEv2/IPSec use more than WireGuard.

 2. Turn off the VPN.
-If you’re not actively using the internet, consider turning off the VPN to reduce unnecessary data usage.
+If you’re not online, turn off the VPN to save data.

 4. Enable compression.
-Many VPNs offer the option to compress data before sending it through the VPN tunnel.
-This can minimize VPN data usage.
+Many VPNs let you compress data before sending it.
+This can help reduce data usage.

 Does Using a VPN Give You Unlimited Data?

-No, a VPN can not technically provide unlimited mobile data and increase your mobile data cap.
-In fact, the VPN encryption overhead counts toward your data consumption.
+No, a VPN can not give you unlimited mobile data.
+In fact, the encryption used by VPNs counts towards your data use.

-Some may limit your speed or require you to use specific servers to access unlimited data.
-Others may have strict terms of service that can result in your account being suspended or canceled if you exceed a certain VPN data cap.
+They might limit your speed or require you to use specific servers for unlimited data.
+Some have strict rules that can lead to account suspension or cancellation if you go over a data cap.

-Before signing up for an “unlimited” VPN plan, be sure to research the provider and read their terms of service carefully.
+Before getting an “unlimited” VPN plan, do your homework and read the terms of service carefully.

 Best VPNs to Use on Mobile Data – our detailed list:

-We tested more than 20+ VPNs to find the ones that use the least data while surfing the web, streaming videos, and playing online mobile games.
+We tested over 20 VPNs to find the ones that use the least data.
+We looked at web surfing, video streaming, and online gaming.

 1. NordVPN